 Pathway for undergraduate students with a desire to address society's health care needs.

 For students considering medical school, USD's pre-medicine program is a great head start.
-The program lets students earn a Bachelor of Science or Bachelor of Art degree while meeting undergraduate requirements for entrance into the Sanford School of Medicine of The University of South Dakota.
+The program lets students earn a Bachelor of Science or Bachelor of Art degree while meeting undergraduate requirements for entrance into the Sanford School of Medicine.

 The science requirements for admission into medical school make it convenient for you to choose a science major.
 However, it's also possible to meet the requirements while earning a degree in a major other than science.
 Typically, a Bachelor of Science degree with a major in science and minors in social sciences and humanities would be a good combination to help prepare you for admission to medical school.